gvwilson/thirdbit/fiction/madica/index.md

 "Exactly.
 But the *real* factory isn't *actually* at the pole---that one is a dummy to confuse you primates.
 The *real* factory is on a secret island in the Arctic Ocean.
 Quite carefully guarded," it added with satisfaction.
-"Lasers, missiles, combat elfs...
-It shall be *quite* a challenge."
+"Lasers, missiles, combat elfs… It shall be *quite* a challenge."

 "Glad *one* of us is happy," Madica muttered under her breath.